-Article 10(1) of the Transparency Regulation governs charges.
-Institutions are allowed to charge the costs of producing and sending copies only.
-Consignments of less than 20 A4 pages are free of charge.
-The Commission has fixed the cost at € 0.10 per page exceeding 20 pages plus carriage costs.
-However, it is not the current practice of the EU institutions to charge for access to documents.
+Article 10(1) of the Access-to-documents Regulation governs charges.
+Institutions may only charge the costs of producing and sending copies.
+Less than 20 pages are free.
+Further copies may cost € 0.10 per page plus sending costs.
+However, the EU institutions do not currently have a practice of charging for access to documents.

 Access to information held by Member States’ authorities: